deanwampler/Contract4J5/contract4j5/README.txt

 is now
   ConstructorBoundaryConditions.aspectOf().getDefaultPreTestExpressionMaker();

-- "Contract4J" is no longer an aspect, but a class.
+- "Contract4J5" is no longer an aspect, but a class.
 The aspect code was moved to a separate aspect called "AbstractConditions", leaving only pure-Java code.
 The conversion to Java made it easier to instant these objects as needed and also to exploit the more complete support for Java in Eclipse (e.g., for refactorings).
-Note that this change means that any properties that were previously set on "Contract4J" are not changed to use "aspectOf", as just described for the aspects.
-Instead, use for example, Contract4J.getInstance().setEnabled(Contract4J.TestType.Pre, true);
+Note that this change means that any properties that were previously set on "Contract4J5" are not changed to use "aspectOf", as just described for the aspects.
+Instead, use for example, Contract4J5.getInstance().setEnabled(Contract4J5.TestType.Pre, true);

+Bugs:
+	1) Seems to require spring to be present to build!
+This is a bug in the ant scripts.

 *** v0.5.0 February 20, 2006